TheCyberAlchemist/replace_io/README.md

 - The app is totally safe to use and is open source.
 Read more here.
 - Examples of some patterns :: ['nm','em','*a',"*addr"]

+❗The app keeps running after all the windows are closed.
+To stop the application go to hidden icons in the toolbar right-click on the app-icon and click "quit".

 # 🗒️ Future Goals
 - Linux and MacOS native application.
 - Preventing multiple app instances.

 # ⚓ Download links
 - Windows Download :- <a id="raw-url" href="https://github.com/TheCyberAlchemist/replace_io/releases/download/v0.9.3/replace_io_0.9.3_x64_en-US.msi.zip">Download FILE</a>